MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ### Create a page for viewing data of the companion table from the client
 1. Create a list-type page object that has the table **MySampleTable** as its source and includes the three fields of the table.
-Give the page the ID **50name **MySamplePage**.
+Give the page the ID <strong>50name **MySamplePage</strong>.
 2. Add the following code to `OnInit` page trigger to register and set the connection to the external table:

     ```